What is The Seprio Wheel?

 The best time to involve sourcing professionals is as early as possible.
 The sooner you have someone who lives and breathes sourcing to guide your team, the better.

-Most companies don’t handle sourcing correctly, much less vendor management.
-If sourcing properly is a 101 course, then contract management, vendor performance management, and vendor relationship management are 201, 301, and 401 respectively.
+Most companies don’t handle sourcing correctly, much less supplier governance.
+If sourcing properly is a 101 course, then supplier contract management, supplier risk and performance management, and supplier relationship management are 201, 301, and 401 respectively.

 At the center of the wheel is the Best Practice Engine.
 This is the culmination of Seprio having been in business for 20+ years and the 100s of years of combined experience of its staff, all coming together for your benefit.